Montmartre Walking Tour: Artists, Paintings, Studios, Canteens

 For art enthusiasts and Montmartre strollers

-Follow the two free self-guided Montmartre artists’ studios walks and retrace the footsteps of the artists.
+Follow my two free self-guided Montmartre artists’ studios walks and retrace the footsteps of the artists.
 See their workplaces and homes, stop where they ate and drank.

-The clear maps on these two walks will guide you to home and studio and will connect painter with painting and place.
+Clear maps guide you to home and studio, timelines connect painter with painting and place.

 The Walks